orientechnologies/orientdb-docs/src/ee/Enterprise-Edition.md

 This is the main guide on using <b>OrientDB Enterprise Edition</b>.

-Enterprise Edition is a commercial product developed by SAP.

 OrientDB Enterprise Edition is designed specifically for applications seeking a scalable, robust, and secure multi-model database.
 Its main goal is to save time and money on your OrientDB investment by reducing risk, cost, effort, and time invested in a business critical application.
 It includes all Community features plus professional enterprise tools such as support for [Query Profiler](./Server-Profiler.md), [Distributed Clustering](./Cluster-Management.md) configuration, [Auditing Tools](./Security.md), [Metrics recording](../Server-Management.md), [Non-Stop Incremental Backups](./Backup-Management.md), [Teleporter](./Teleporter.md) to import data from any Relational DBMS.